PIPER J-4 “CUB COUPE”€

 Key Takeaways:

-• The Piper J-4 Coupe, produced from 1939-1942, was notable as the first Piper monoplane to feature side-by-side seating and was frequently used in flight training programs.
+• The Piper J-4 Coupe, produced from 1939 to 1942, was the first Piper monoplane to feature side-by-side seating and was frequently utilized in flight training schools.

-• Powered by a 75-hp Continental engine, it offered enhancements over the J-3 Cub, including hydraulic brakes, a more complete instrument panel, and increased fuel capacity.
+• Powered by a 75-hp Continental engine, it included an enclosed cabin, hydraulic brakes, a more complete instrument panel, navigation lights, and increased fuel capacity compared to its predecessor, the J-3 Cub.

-• This high-wing monoplane achieved a top speed of 100 mph and had a range of 455 miles, with nearly 200 units still actively flying today.
+• Constructed with a welded steel-tube fuselage and spruce/aluminum alloy wings, this aircraft had a top speed of 100 mph and a range of 455 miles, with almost 200 units still active today.

 See a mistake?
 Contact us.